Cinema Project – An Overview

 The Policeman (Dir: Nadav Lapid).
 Winner of the Best Script Award at the Jerusalem Film Festival 2011; Winner of the Special Jury Award at the Locarno Film Festival 2011.

 Precious Life (Dir: Shlomi Eldar).
-Shortlisted for Best Documentary Film at the American Academy Awards 2010; Winner of the Audience Award at the Locarno Film Festival 2010
+Shortlisted for Best Documentary Film at the American Academy Awards 2010 (the Oscar awards); Winner of the Audience Award at the Locarno Film Festival 2010

 The Human Resources Manager (Dir: Eran Riklis).
 Winner of the Israeli Film Academy Award for Best Film 2010; Winner of the Audience Award at the Locarno Film Festival 2010.